 The member countries of the Eastern Bloc were spread across eastern and central Europe and comprised of The Soviet Union, Poland, East Germany, Albania, Bulgaria, Yugoslavia, Romania, Czechoslovakia, and Hungary.
-While most of the countries entered the Eastern Bloc rather smoothly, Yugoslavia and Germany posed a challenge.
+While most of the countries entered the Eastern Bloc rather smoothly, Yugoslavia and East Germany posed a challenge.
 Yugoslavia, while being a communist country, did not immediately join the Eastern Bloc and was open to relations with NATO.
-The country’s leader, Mr. Josip Broz Tito had disagreed with the Soviet leader Joseph Stalin on several critical issues and in 1948 a split between the two ensued.
+The country’s leader Mr. Josip Broz Tito had disagreed with the Soviet leader Joseph Stalin on several critical issues and in 1948 a split between the two ensued.
 After the war, Germany was subdivided by the Allied forces with the west part of the country being under British, American and French control while the eastern part was under Soviet rule.
-Due to differences in ideologies, the western powers named their part of the country, “Federal Republic of Germany” while the east was named by the Soviets as “the German Democratic Republic” (East Germany).
-East Germany was later incorporated to the Eastern Bloc.
+Due to differences in ideologies, the western powers named their part of the country the “Federal Republic of Germany” while the east was named by the Soviets as “the German Democratic Republic” (East Germany).
+East Germany was later incorporated into the Eastern Bloc.

 Movement across borders in the Eastern Bloc was severely restricted.
 Political ambitions were harshly suppressed by the communist governments through special secret police organizations which conducted executions of dissidents.
 The media in all the countries was heavily controlled by the communist governments and was used to spread state-sponsored propaganda to the public.
 All broadcasts emanating from western media was banned.